TimeSpan.TryParseExact Method (String, String, IFormatProvider, TimeSpan)

 A DateTimeFormatInfo object that defines the formatting of the returned string.

-If formatProvider is null, the DateTimeFormatInfo object that is associated with the current culture is used.
+If formatProvider is a null reference (Nothing in Visual Basic), the DateTimeFormatInfo object that is associated with the current culture is used.